 Let’s deep dive into the installation of Terraform using the zip file.

 Visit the www.terraform.io website and download terraform package for Linux.
 Click on your system architecture and terraform zip file will download to your system.

 $ wget "Link to terraform zip file"

-For example – To install terraform specific version on Ubuntu.
-I will download “terraform 0.14.7 64-bit” version.
+For example – Install a terraform-specific version on Ubuntu.
+I will download the “terraform 0.14.7 64-bit” version.

 $ wget https://releases.hashicorp.com/terraform/0.14.7/terraform_0.14.7_linux_amd64.zip